lucasnlm/snaake-flutter/README.md

-# snaake-flutter
+# snaake

-A simple snake game in Flutter
+Snaake is a small and very simple clone of the classic snake game from Nokia phones.